Yoctol/bottender/website/versioned_docs/version-1.0.5/the-basics-session.md

 ## Introduction

-Bottender provide a mechanism for you to recognize each conversation and store temporary data on ecah conversation. just like session of the web server.
+Bottender provides a mechanism for you to recognize each conversation and store temporary data on ecah conversation. just like session of the web server.

 - [Session state](the-basics-session.md#session-state): store and retrieve data on each conversation
 - [Session id](the-basics-session.md#session-id): a identifier to recognize each conversation